tektutor/devops-feb-2023/Day1/README.md

 cat out.yml
 ```

-## Lab - Configuring Maven not fail the build when test cases fail
+## Lab - Configuring Maven not to fail the build when test cases fail

 You need to configure the maven-surefire-plugin in the pom.xml.
 You need to add the below build section to your pom.xml within the project root tag.
 ```